 Workforce Innovation and Opportunity Act funded programs depend on Congressional appropriations and line item budgeting which has always carried a risk of not being funded or being funded at a greatly reduced level.
-Currently, the Southern Maryland Workforce Development Board is gathering the data to negotiate the Memorandum of Understanding and Resource Sharing Agreement with all of the partners.
-In the past, Wagner-Peyser has contributed to all three (3) Southern Maryland Workforce Development Area American Job Centers.
+Currently, the Southern Maryland Workforce Development Board is gathering the data to negotiate the Memorandum of Understanding and Resource Sharing Agreement (3) Southern Maryland Workforce Development Area American Job Centers.
 The Southern Maryland Workforce Development Board has been told to plan on fulltime presence of Wager-Peyser only at the comprehensive American Job Center going forward.
 This decision will put a burden on Title I Adult, Dislocated Worker, and Youth funding.
 In the event funding levels change or the Southern Maryland Workforce Development Board is called upon to pay a greater share, it will be necessary to adjust the budgets which would result in serving fewer individuals, offering fewer opportunities for training expenditures and supportive services.
 It is important in a rural area with transportation issues to have access points in each County.
 If funding becomes a problem, the Southern Maryland Workforce Development Board may consider either identifying less expensive facilities or may co-locate with other partners.